Espresso-Aficionados/website/guides/orb_soup.md

+---
+layout: default
+title: ORB Soup
+parent: Guides
+nav_order: 15
+---

-# A Souper's Guide to the ORB
+# A Souper's Guide to the Oxo Rapid Brewer (ORB)
 _or An ORBer's Guide to Soup?_

 ## The Basics